 6. Slow down on your routine personal expenses, especially if your business is in its startup years.
 Spreading out haircuts and doing your own nails will permit you to borrow less or pay yourself less so that you can spend more on building business revenue.

-7. Refinance any credit card debt you have, and try to get a lower interest rate.
+7. Refinance any credit card debt you have and try to get a lower interest rate.
 When prospective entrepreneurs are unable to secure a business loan, they sometimes turn to credit cards.
 Interest, no matter how small, adds up over time.
-It is an expense that should be minimised or avoided when possible.
+It is an expense that should be minimized or avoided when possible.